 While you may not have room for loads of gadgets, a compact coffee machine will give your kitchen a luxurious feel – without taking up too much valuable counter space.

-For barista-style coffee, the Nespresso CitiZ will look effortlessly minimalist on your sideboard in black and chrome.
+For barista-style coffee, the Nespresso by De’Longhi Lattissima One in white will look incredibly chic on your worktop.

-Small kitchens and dining tables generally don’t mix.
-But having a tiny kitchen shouldn’t stop you from being able to sit down to a meal, right?
+Small kitchens and bulky cooking implements generally don’t mix well.
+But having a tiny kitchen shouldn’t stop you from being able to sit down to a homemade meal, right?

 9. Build your oven into your cupboards

-This Beko Select Electric Oven has room for all your favourite dinners with a huge 82 litre capacity and integrated grill.
+The Hotpoint Class 4 electric oven has room for all your favourite meals with a large 71-litre capacity and full-width tilting grill.

 10. Liberate your worktops of clutter